City

 Do you need a car in Dorchester, MA?

 Having a car in Dorchester, MA, can be very helpful for job seekers.
-Many employers and job opportunities are spread out, making it easier to get to work if you have your own transportation.
-Public transportation options are available, but a car offers more flexibility and convenience.
+Public transportation is available, but a car offers more flexibility and convenience.
+It allows for easier access to various job locations and can save time during the commute.

 What is the job market like in Dorchester, MA?